codex-wraith/Maganalysis_Backend/FIX_SUMMARY.md

 The strategy we implemented ensures that:

-1. MCP tools are still properly registered with MCP via decorators
+1. MCP tools are still properly registered with MCP inside registration functions
-2. Functions are available for direct import and calling as regular Python functions
+2. Functions are available for direct import and calling as regular Python functions without MCP dependencies
 3. App state dependencies are accessible to module-level functions
 4. Code maintains its original functionality but with a different invocation pattern
-5. Registration functions still exist but are simplified to just store dependencies
+5. Registration functions now handle both dependency storage and MCP registration
-6. Circular import issues are resolved by using dynamic imports where needed
+6. Circular import issues are resolved by moving all MCP-related imports to registration functions

-This approach provides the best of both worlds: MCP registration for external tool access, and direct function calling for internal use, while avoiding import issues.
+This approach provides the best of both worlds: MCP registration for external tool access, and direct function calling for internal use, while completely avoiding import cycles.

 ## Testing